RepoDynamics/PyPackIT/docs/website/.source_draft/intro/background/old.md

   including unit tests, integration tests, end-to-end tests, and functional tests.
   These can then be incorporated in the development workflows of the project, to ensure the integrity and functionality of the code at every stage of the development process.

-While the Python ecosystem offers a comprehensive set of powerful tools to help developers carry out these tasks, successfully integrating them into the development process can be challenging and time-consuming, especially in the current rapidly evolving landscape:
-Developers must maintain a broad and up-to-date overview of the various tools and best practices involved, to select the right set of tools for their project.
-These tools usually offer a wide range of configuration options, which must be carefully set to ensure that they are compatible with the project's workflow.
-Integrating multiple tools, each with its own configuration and usage nuances, into a single coherent workflow can be complex.
-Ensuring that these tools work seamlessly together, and with the project's existing infrastructure, requires significant setup and maintenance effort.
-Additionally, balancing the strictness of rules against the practicality of day-to-day development is a nuanced task.
-More importantly, enforcing coding standards and testing practices across all contributors can be challenging in collaborative projects.
-It requires clear guidelines and often the implementation of automated checks that are integrated into the development workflow, such as pre-commit hooks or continuous integration pipelines.